ItsmcFox/Everything-You-Could-Eat/README.md

 ## How to install:

-Get the modrinth app (not required, but easier), intall neoforge @ https://projects.neoforged.net/neoforged/neoforge (for minecraft launcher), or use another launcher
+Get the modrinth app (not required, but easier), install neoforge @ https://projects.neoforged.net/neoforged/neoforge (for minecraft launcher), or use another launcher
 For minecraft launcher go to the mods folder (usally located at C:\Users\[username]\AppData\Roaming.minecraft\mods) and download then place the mod there.
 For modrinth search for the mod then add to instance Other launchers, *idk* figure it out

+You may not use the textures, as I made all of the textures by myself.
+Don't redistribute the mod, especially if you will make money from it.
+If you want the mod on a different platform tell me.